 CRNA Resume Writing Tips and Sample

-For example, if you worked as a floor nurse on a cardiac telemetry unit, this could be especially valuable for a position in which you will be providing anesthesia primarily for open heart surgeries.
-Your unique knowledge of the patient’s progression after surgery could help ease the transition for the patient and your coworkers.
+Dedicated, quick-thinking floor nurse with seven years of experience in a busy cardiac telemetry unit providing anesthesia primarily for open heart surgeries.
+Unique knowledge of the patients’ progression after surgery helped ease the transition for both patients and coworkers.

-As mentioned above, employers will be skimming through multiple resumes, so anything you can do to ease that process will be advantageous.
-The content of your nurse anesthetist resume is important, but how you present this information can make it more engaging and memorable.
+As mentioned, employers will be skimming through multiple resumes, so anything you can do to ease that process will be advantageous.
+The content of your nurse anesthetist resume is important, but how you present this information is too.

 Be strategic and consistent with spacing so important information is easy to find.
-Use bullet points that are no more than three lines to avoid making the information appear cramped.
+Use bullet points for any lists and throughout the work experience section.

 CRNA CV Template